-Data of 98 patients were evaluated and the mean age of the population was 46.8±5.3.
-There were 34 patients in the displacement positive group and 64 patients in the displacement negative group.
+The data of 98 patients were evaluated and the mean age of the population was 46.8±5.3 years.
+There were 34 patients in the displacement-positive group and 64 patients in the displacement-negative group.
 The two groups were similar for mean age, gender, stone location, BMI, and mean SV.
-The results of the demographic characteristic are summarized in table 1.
+Demographic characteristics are summarized in Table 1.

 The two groups were significantly different for the operated side and the punctured calyx.
-In the displacement positive group, 21 of the 34 patients (61.8%) were operated for right kidney, whereas in the displacement negative group 38 of the 64 patients (59.4%) were operated for the left kidney (p=0.04) (table 1).
-Lower pole puncture was also more frequently performed in the displacement positive group compared to the displacement negative group (94.2% vs. 75%, p=0.04) (table 2).
+In the displacementpositive group, 21 of the 34 patients (61.8%) were operated for right kidney, whereas in the displacement-negative group 38 of the 64 patients (59.4%) were operated for the left kid-